Joseph Boakai: Political career

-Boakai went on to work in both the public and private sector.
+Boakai went on to work in both the public and private sectors.
 He worked as a resident manager (1973–1980) and managing director (1980–1982) for the Liberia Produce Marketing Corporation (LPMC).
 From 1983 to 1985, he served as Minister of Agriculture under President Samuel Doe.
 While Minister of Agriculture, Boakai chaired the 15 nation West African Rice Development Association.
 In 1992, he was the managing director of the Liberia Petroleum Refinery Company (LPRC).
-He later worked as a consultant to the World Bank in Washington, and also founded a firm dealing in agricultural equipment and consultancy.
-He has served as board chairman of the Liberia Wood Management Corporation and of the Liberia Petroleum Refining Company.
-He announced his intention to run for the Liberian presidency which was scheduled for 10 October 2017.
+He later worked as a consultant to the World Bank in Washington and founded a firm dealing in agricultural equipment and consultancy.
+He has served as board chairman of the Liberia Wood Management Corporation and the Liberia Petroleum Refining Company.
+He announced his intention to run for the Liberian presidency, which was scheduled for 10 October 2017.

 During the first round of the 2017 elections where none of the candidates who contested was able to obtain 50% +1 votes to become the country's next president, president Ellen Johnson Sirleaf stated on several occasions that she was supporting her vice president.

-After the first round, she openly said that she is not supporting either of the two candidates who made it to the run-off.
-But she was seen on 21 December 2017 with George Weah at a groundbreaking ceremony for a road that is leading to the home of his rival, the vice president Joseph N. Boakai.
+After the first round, she said she was not supporting the two candidates who made it to the run-off.
+But she was seen on 21 December 2017 with George Weah at a groundbreaking ceremony for a road leading to his rival's home, Vice President Joseph N. Boakai.
 This was harshly received by some members of the ruling Unity Party, who considered the president's action as campaigning for Weah.
 After the photos flooded social media, President Sirleaf clarified on the same day: "I have told the AU that I am neither supporting Senator Weah nor Vice President Boakai, although it's my right to support either of them in the run-off.
 I never knew the protocol of the program until I reached to the program.
-When I got there I saw Senator Jewel Howard Taylor and Senator Weah, I couldn't tell the both senators to leave because they are both sitting senators.
+When I got there, I saw Senator Jewel Howard Taylor and Senator Weah; I couldn't tell the both senators to leave because they are both sitting senators.
 It was Senator Jewel Howard Taylor that gave the shovel to Senator Weah, at which time my head was bent down.
-So it was difficult for me to identify the person holding the shovel.
-But however, I regret that the Vice President wasn't there, this is his road and he was needed to be here."
+So, it was difficult for me to identify the person holding the shovel.
+But however, I regret that the Vice President wasn't there; this is his road, and he was needed to be here."